Joxeldev/joxeldev/README.md

 * I have done multiple projects ranging from the field of Devops , Backend to Cloud Computing and Automation.

-* I am currently brushing up my skills and plan to learn Golang and Terraform.
+* I am currently brushing up my skills and plan to learn Cyber security.

 * I am willing to work on free-lance projects and love to  contribute to open source projects :bulb:

-* Connect with me on LinkeDin :fireworks: [Linkedin](https://www.linkedin.com/in/joxelopz/)
+* Connect with me on LinkedIn :fireworks: [Linkedin](https://www.linkedin.com/in/joxeldev/)

 ---